 Write your own story

 Your imagination is the limit.
-Come up with a character or use a family member as a protagonist, then come up with an exciting story that they are a part of.
+Come up with a character or use a family member as a protagonist, then come up with an awesome story that they are a part of.
 Play a word game together to build the story, or let your kids brainstorm a plot for an exciting adventure or scary tale by themselves.

 Storytelling can improve your child’s imagination and let them use creative thinking, problem-solving and language skills while having fun.

 Even on rainy days, you can always make time for fun with your kids!
 If you have some mini toys or dolls at home, grab a box or find a spare cupboard where you can build them a little house or apartment.